An official website of the State of Oregon

 Stipulated Order on Nonpoint Source and ESA Remedies - Jan.
 7, 2013

-DEQ completed a study of the availability and sufficiency of cold-water refuge (CWR) to support salmon and steelhead migration in the lower 50 miles of the Willamette River.
-The Lower Willamette CWR study assesses Oregon’s cold-water refuge narrative criteria to address the jeopardy decision and reasonable and prudent alternatives from the 2015 National Marine Fisheries Service (NMFS) Biological Opinion on the U.S. EPA approval of Oregon’s 2003 water temperature standards, with an emphasis on CWR to support migration of threatened and endangered salmon and steelhead populations.
+DEQ completed a study of the availability and sufficiency of cold-water refuge to support salmon and steelhead migration in the lower 50 miles of the Willamette River.
+The Lower Willamette CWR study assesses Oregon’s cold-water refuge narrative criteria to address the jeopardy decision and reasonable and prudent alternatives from the 2015 National Marine Fisheries Service Biological Opinion on the EPA approval of Oregon’s 2003 water temperature standards, with an emphasis on CWR to support migration of threatened and endangered salmon and steelhead populations.